Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • The zebrafish model continues to be validated as a platform for studying SETD5-related social behavior and for screening potential therapeutic compounds.

-Relevance for families Zebrafish models are used to rapidly test candidate drugs because they develop quickly and share key genetic pathways with humans.
-This study contributes to research tools that may be used to screen potential therapeutic compounds relevant to SETD5 Syndrome, a step in early-stage drug discovery.
+Zebrafish are used in early drug discovery research because they develop quickly and share key genetic pathways with humans.
+This study adds to the research tools that scientists may use to screen potential therapeutic compounds.
+This is a step in early-stage lab research, not a treatment.

 Clinical Refinement of SETD5 Syndrome in a Child With KBG Syndrome-Like Appearance

-What was studied: Italian clinicians described a child with a confirmed pathogenic SETD5 variant whose facial features and clinical presentation closely resembled KBG syndrome, expanding the known overlap between the two conditions.
+Italian clinicians described a child with a confirmed pathogenic SETD5 variant whose facial features and overall clinical presentation closely resembled KBG syndrome.
+The report expands on the known overlap between the two conditions.

 • The child carried a pathogenic SETD5 variant but presented with features that strongly suggested KBG syndrome at first clinical evaluation.